-Preface Parents and Students: 9 Accessibility 10 Section One: Parental Rights 11 Consent, Opt-Out, and Refusal Rights 11 Consent to Conduct a Psychological Evaluation 11 Consent to Provide a Mental-Health Care Service 11 Consent to Display a Student's Original Works and Personal Information 12 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14 13 Consent to Video or Audio Record a Student when Not Already Permitted by Law 13 Prohibiting the Use of Corporal Punishment 13 Limiting Electronic Communications between Students and District Employees 13 Objecting to the Release of Directory Information.
-14 Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Se Grade Levels Only) Participation in Third-Party Surveys 15 Consent Required Before Student Participation in a Federally Funded Survey 15 "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information mation15 Removing a Student from Instruction or Excusing a Student from a Required Component of Instruction 16 Human Sexuality Instruction 16 Reciting a Portion of the Declaration of Independence in Grades 3-12 16 Reciting the Pledges to the U.S. and Texas Flags 17 Religious or Moral Beliefs 17 Tutoring or Test Preparation 17 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 17 Instructional Materials 17 Notices of Certain Student Misconduct to Noncustodial Parent 18 Participation in Federally Required, State-Mandated, and District Assessments 18 Student Records 18 Accessing Student Records 18 Authorized Inspection and Use of Student Records 18 Teacher and Staff Professional Qualifications 21 A Student with Exceptionalities or Special Circumstances 22 Children of Military Families 22 Parental Role in Certain Classroom and School Assignments 22 Multiple-Birth Siblings 22 Safety Transfers/Assignments Student Use of a Service/Assistance Animal
+Preface Parents and Students: g Accessibility 10 Section One: Parental Rights 11 Consent, Opt-Out, and Refusal Rights 11 Consent to Conduct a Psychological Evaluation 11 Consent to Provide a Mental-Health Care Service 11 Consent to Display a Student's Original Works and Personal Information 12 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14 13 Consent to Video or Audio Record a Student when Not Already Permitted by Law 13 Prohibiting the Use of Corporal Punishment.
+13 Limiting Electronic Communications between Students and District Employees 13 Objecting to the Release of Directory Information.
+14 Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secondar Grade Levels Only) - Participation in Third-Party Surveys 15 Consent Required Before Student Participation in a Federally Funded Survey 15 "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Personal Information ı15 Removing a Student from Instruction or Excusing a Student from a Required Component of Instruction 16 Human Sexuality Instruction 16 Reciting a Portion of the Declaration of Independence in Grades 3-12 16 Reciting the Pledges to the U.S. and Texas Flags 17 Religious or Moral Beliefs 17 Tutoring or Test Preparation 17 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 17 Instructional Materials 17 Notices of Certain Student Misconduct to Noncustodial Parent 18 Participation in Federally Required, State-Mandated, and District Assessments 18 Student Records 18 Accessing Student Records 18 Authorized Inspection and Use of Student Records 18 Teacher and Staff Professional Qualifications 21 A Student with Exceptionalities or Special Circumstances 21 Children of Military Families 21 Parental Role in Certain Classroom and School Assignments 22 Multiple-Birth Siblings 22 Safety Transfers/Assignments 22 Student Use of a Service/Assistance Animal 23

 A Student in the Conservatorship of the State (Foster Care) 23

 A Student Who Is Homeless 23

 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Services 24

 Special Education Referrals 24

 Contact Person for Special Education Referrals 25

 Section 504 Referrals 25

-Contact Person for Section 504 Referrals 26
+Contact Person for Section 504 Referrals 25

-Notification to Parents of Intervention Strategies for Learning Difficulties Provided to Students in General al Education26
+Notification to Parents of Intervention Strategies for Learning Difficulties Provided to Students in Gene ral Education 26

-A Student Who Receives Special Education Services with Other School-Aged Children in the Home 26
+A Student Who Receives Special Education Services with Other School-Aged Children in the Home

-A Student Who Speaks a Primary Language Other than English 26
+A Student Who Speaks a Primary Language Other than English

-A Student with Physical or Mental Impairments Protected under Section 504 26
+A Student with Physical or Mental Impairments Protected under Section 504

-Section Two: Other Important Information for Parents and Students 28
+Section Two: Other Important Information for Parents and Students

-Absences/Attendance 28
+Absences/Attendance

-Compulsory Attendance 28
+Compulsory Attendance 27

-Prekindergarten and Kindergarten 28
+Prekindergarten and Kindergarten 27

-Ages 6-18 28
+Ages 6-18 27

-Age 19 and Older 28
+Age 19 and Older 27

-Compulsory Attendance-Exemptions 29
+Compulsory Attendance-Exemptions 28

-All Grade Levels 29
+All Grade Levels

-Secondary Grade Levels 29
+Secondary Grade Levels 28

-Compulsory Attendance-Failure to Comply 29
+Compulsory Attendance-Failure to Comply 28

-All Grade Levels 29
+All Grade Levels

 Students with Disabilities 29

-Ages 6-18 29
+Ages 6-18

-Attendance for Credit or Final Grade 30
+Attendance for Credit or Final Grade

-Official Attendance-Taking Time 31
+Official Attendance-Taking Time

-Documentation after an Absence 31
+Documentation after an Absence

-Doctor's Note after an Absence for Illness 32
+Doctor's Note after an Absence for Illness

-Accountability under State and Federal Law 32
+Accountability under State and Federal Law

-Awards and Honors 32
+Awards and Honors

-Bullying 33
+Bullying 32

-Career and Technical Education (CTE) Programs 34
+Career and Technical Education (CTE) Programs.
+34

-Celebrations 35
+Celebrations 34

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children 35
+Child Sexual Abuse, Trafficking, and Other Maltreatment of Children 34

 Warning Signs of Sexual Abuse 35

-Warning Signs of Trafficking 35
+Warning Signs of Trafficking 36

 Reporting and Responding to Sexual Abuse, Trafficking, and Other Maltreatment of Children 36

 Further Resources on Sexual Abuse, Trafficking, and Other Maltreatment of Children 37